Neil Parrott: Social issues

 During the 2014 legislative session, Parrott voted for an amendment to the state budget that condemned antisemitism amid the American Studies Association's boycott of Israel.
 In 2020, he voted against a bill to ban placing swastikas and other hate symbols on a person's property without their consent.
 During his 2024 congressional campaign, Parrott defended his vote on the anti-hate symbols bill, telling Jewish Insider that he had concerns with the bill's interpretation and was worried that the bill would allow property owners to interpret political signage as intimidation.
 The bill explicitly banned the display of swastikas and nooses, but otherwise interpreted hate symbols as "an item or symbol used to threaten or intimidate a person or a group of persons".

 In 2017, Parrott opposed a federal bill that would remove a statue of Robert E. Lee from Antietam National Battlefield, claiming that its sponsors were "progressive Democrats who are trying to erase history".

 In 2019, Parrott introduced a legislation that would declare exposure to pornography as a public health crisis.
 The bill failed to move out of committee.

 In November 2019, Parrott said he supported welfare reform.

-During the 2020, 2021, and 2022 legislative sessions, Parrott opposed a bill that would remove marriage as a defense for rape and sexual assault.
+During the 2020, 2021, and 2022 legislative sessions, Parrott defended a bill that would make spousal rape harder to prosecute.
 During a floor debate on the bill in February 2022, he claimed that the bill was unnecessary and would criminalize regular physical contact between spouses.
 After the issue was raised by April McClain Delaney in the 2024 congressional campaign, Parrott defended his vote on the bill by saying that "having workplace sexual harassment laws in marriage doesn't make sense" and blamed Democrats for the bill failing to pass after it was amended in the Maryland Senate.
 The bill was reintroduced during the 2023 legislative session, during which it passed and was signed into law by Governor Wes Moore.

 In October 2021, Parrott supported, but did not sign onto, a pair of letters to West Virginia officials asking about annexation of Western Maryland to West Virginia, citing the state's ban on fracking and the General Assembly "not caring about the needs of Western Maryland".